helloplayer1/swarc-material/arc42/arc42-template-EN.md

 # Deployment View

-The deployment view provides insights into the technical infrastructure used to execute the system, encompassing various elements such as geographical locations, environments, computers, processors, channels, and network topologies.
-It also illustrates the mapping of software building blocks onto these infrastructure elements.
+The Deployment View illustrates the centralized technical infrastructure used to execute the system, focusing on Frankfurt as the single location.
+The system is deployed on two servers, one serving as the UI Client and the other hosting the remaining building blocks.
+A centralized database with a file storage bucket manages persistent data.
+This streamlined deployment structure simplifies management, enhances reliability, and reduces latency.

 ## Environments

 ### Development Environment

-The development environment serves as the initial stage for software development and testing.
-Developers interact with the system's components in a controlled environment, allowing for debugging and iterative development.
+-   **Distribution and Physical Connections:**

+    -   Developers interact with local machines and a centralized development server in Frankfurt.
+-   **Justification/Motivation:**

+    -   Facilitates collaborative development and testing.
+-   **Quality/Performance Features:**

+    -   Streamlined development and debugging cycles.

 ### Test Environment

-The test environment replicates conditions similar to the production environment, enabling comprehensive testing of the system's functionalities.
-Quality assurance processes and system validation take place in this environment.
+-   **Distribution and Physical Connections:**

+    -   Load-balanced servers in Frankfurt.
+    -   Centralized database with file storage.
+-   **Justification/Motivation:**

+    -   Mirrors the production environment for realistic testing.
+    -   Simplifies quality assurance processes.
+-   **Quality/Performance Features:**

+    -   Real-world testing scenarios.
+    -   Comprehensive quality assurance.

 ### Production Environment

-The production environment is the live, operational setting where end-users interact with the system.
-It hosts the system's building blocks and ensures stability, performance, and reliability for a seamless user experience.

-## Infrastructure Elements

-### Servers

-Servers host various building blocks of the system and are distributed across different geographical locations to enhance reliability and reduce latency.
-Load balancing mechanisms are employed to distribute incoming requests efficiently.

-#### Server 1 (Example)

--   Location: Frankfurt, Germany
--   Roles:
-    -   UI Client
-    -   Search
-    -   Posts

-#### Server 2 (Example)

--   Location: New York, USA
--   Roles:
-    -   User Management
-    -   Third-party Integration
-    -   Authentication

-### Databases

-Databases store and manage persistent data crucial for the system's functionality.
-They are strategically located to ensure data availability and minimize access latency.

-#### Database 1 (Example)

--   Type: SQL Database
--   Location: London, UK
--   Associated Building Blocks:
-    -   User Management
-    -   Authentication

-#### Database 2 (Example)

--   Type: NoSQL Database
--   Location: Singapore
--   Associated Building Blocks:
-    -   Posts
-    -   File Storage

-### Networking

-Network infrastructure facilitates communication between different building blocks and ensures seamless data flow.
-Security measures, such as firewalls and encryption, are implemented to protect data during transmission.

-#### Cloud Network (Example)

--   Cloud Provider: AWS
--   Components:
-    -   Communication channels between building blocks
+-   **Distribution and Physical Connections:**

+    -   Centralized servers in Frankfurt.
-    -   Integration with third-party services
+    -   Centralized database with file storage.

-## Mapping of Building Blocks

-### UI Client

--   Deployed on: Server 1 (Frankfurt, Germany)

-### Search

--   Deployed on: Server 1 (Frankfurt, Germany)

-### Posts

--   Deployed on: Server 1 (Frankfurt, Germany)

-### User Management

--   Deployed on: Server 2 (New York, USA)

-### Third-party Integration

--   Deployed on: Server 2 (New York, USA)

-### Authentication

--   Deployed on: Server 2 (New York, USA)

-### File Storage

--   Deployed on: Server 1 (Frankfurt, Germany)

-### PostController

--   Deployed on: Server 1 (Frankfurt, Germany)

-### PostService

--   Deployed on: Server 1 (Frankfurt, Germany)

-### PostRepository

--   Deployed on: Database 2 (Singapore)

-This deployment view provides a comprehensive overview of the system's technical infrastructure, environments, and the mapping of building blocks onto specific elements within that infrastructure.
+-   **Justification/Motivation:**

+    -   Maximizes availability, scalability, and reliability.
+    -   Reduces latency for an enhanced user experience.
+-   **Quality/Performance Features:**

+    -   High availability and reliability.
+    -   Optimized performance through centralized deployment.

 ## Infrastructure Level 1

-## Overview
+### Overview

-The Infrastructure Level 1 outlines the system's distribution across development, test, and production environments, emphasizing key justifications, quality/performance features, and the mapping of building blocks.
+The Infrastructure Level 1 details the centralized deployment of the system in Frankfurt, emphasizing quality, performance, and the mapping of building blocks.

 ### Development Environment

-**Distribution:**
+-   **Distribution:**

--   Local machines for developers
+    -   Local machines for developers.
--   Development server
+    -   Centralized development server in Frankfurt.

-**Justification/Motivation:**
+-   **Justification/Motivation:**

--   Enables iterative development and debugging
+    -   Enables collaborative development and testing.
--   Independent work on specific components

-**Quality/Performance Features:**
+-   **Quality/Performance Features:**

--   Rapid development cycles
+    -   Streamlined development and debugging.
--   Isolated debugging environment

-**Mapping of Building Blocks:**
+-   **Mapping of Building Blocks:**

--   UI Client, Search, Posts, User Management, Third-party Integration, Authentication, File Storage, PostController, PostService, PostRepository on development server
+    -   UI Client, Search, Posts, User Management, Third-party Integration, Authentication, File Storage, PostController, PostService, PostRepository on the development server.

 ### Test Environment

-**Distribution:**
+-   **Distribution:**

--   Load-balanced servers
+    -   Load-balanced servers in Frankfurt.
--   Geographically distributed databases
+    -   Centralized database with file storage.

-**Justification/Motivation:**
+-   **Justification/Motivation:**

--   Mirrors production for comprehensive testing
+    -   Mirrors the production environment for realistic testing.
--   Ensures realistic quality assurance processes
+    -   Simplifies quality assurance processes.

-**Quality/Performance Features:**
+-   **Quality/Performance Features:**

--   Real-world testing scenarios
+    -   Real-world testing scenarios.
--   Comprehensive quality assurance
+    -   Comprehensive quality assurance.

-**Mapping of Building Blocks:**
+-   **Mapping of Building Blocks:**

--   All building blocks on load-balanced servers with geographically distributed databases
+    -   All building blocks on load-balanced servers with a centralized database.

 ### Production Environment

-**Distribution:**
+-   **Distribution:**

--   Geographically distributed servers
+    -   Centralized servers in Frankfurt.
--   Geographically distributed databases
+    -   Centralized database with file storage.

-**Justification/Motivation:**
+-   **Justification/Motivation:**

--   Maximizes availability, scalability, and reliability
+    -   Maximizes availability, scalability, and reliability.
--   Reduces latency for enhanced user experience
+    -   Reduces latency for an enhanced user experience.

-**Quality/Performance Features:**
+-   **Quality/Performance Features:**

--   High availability and reliability
+    -   High availability and reliability.
--   Optimized performance through geographical distribution
+    -   Optimized performance through centralized deployment.

-**Mapping of Building Blocks:**
+-   **Mapping of Building Blocks:**

--   All building blocks on geographically distributed servers with geographically distributed databases
+    -   All building blocks on centralized servers with a centralized database.

-## Networking Infrastructure

-**Distribution:**

--   Communication channels between building blocks
--   Integration with third-party services in a Cloud Network (Example)

-**Justification/Motivation:**

--   Ensures seamless data flow
--   Maintains security through encryption and firewalls

-**Quality/Performance Features:**

--   Efficient data flow
--   Secure communication channels

-**Mapping of Building Blocks:**

--   Communication channels between building blocks
--   Integration with third-party services in a Cloud Network (Example)

 ## Infrastructure Level 2

-## Servers

-### Explanation
+### Servers

-The internal structure of servers involves multiple components:
+**Explanation:** The internal structure of servers involves multiple components:

 -   **Load Balancers:**

     -   Responsible for distributing incoming requests among application servers.
     -   Ensures optimal performance and reliability.
 -   **Application Servers:**

     -   Host various building blocks, including UI Client, Search, and Posts.
     -   Allows for efficient load distribution and independent scaling of components.
--  **Database Servers:**
+-   **Database Server:**

-    -   Manage data storage and retrieval for User Management, Authentication, Posts, and File Storage.
+    -   Manages data storage and retrieval for User Management, Authentication, Posts, and File Storage.
-    -   Facilitate efficient communication between application layer and data access layer.
+    -   Facilitates efficient communication between the application layer and the data access layer.

-## Databases

-### Explanation
+### Databases

-The internal structure of databases comprises multiple layers:
+**Explanation:** The internal structure of databases comprises multiple layers:

 -   **Data Access Layer:**

-    -   Handled by PostRepository, facilitates communication with the application layer.
+    -   Handled by PostRepository, facilitating communication with the application layer.
     -   Ensures reliable storage and retrieval of post-related data.
 -   **Query Processing and Indexing:**

     -   Enhances search accuracy and response time in the Search component.
     -   Optimizes the retrieval of relevant information from the database.
 -   **File Storage Layer:**

     -   Manages integration with the authentication system for secure access control.
     -   Ensures efficient and secure storage and retrieval of files within the system.

-## Cloud Network
+### Cloud Network

-### Explanation

-The internal structure of the Cloud Network involves communication channels between building blocks and secure connections to third-party services:
+**Explanation:** The internal structure of the Cloud Network involves communication channels between building blocks and secure connections to third-party services:

 -   **Communication Channels:**

     -   Enable seamless data flow between building blocks.
     -   Facilitate efficient interactions and data exchange within the system.
 -   **Integration with Third-party Services:**

     -   Orchestrated through well-defined protocols and data exchange formats.
     -   Ensures reliable and secure connections, enhancing collaboration with external services.

 # Cross-cutting Concepts

 ## REST API